icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 ![Accuracy of measurements with cylinders](/images/naca-rm-a9c09/cylinder%20accuracy.png)

 There were few details given on how these values will be determined.
-Efforts to reproduce the values in Figure 2 will be the subject of a future post.
+Efforts to reproduce the values in Figure 2 will be the subject of a future post (NACA-TR-1215 has a more complete description of a similar study).

 Several advantages and disadvantages are listed for rotating multicylinders: